MIDTOWN, Manhattan (WABC) -- Police are looking for the passenger in a car that sped down a busy Midtown street and injured 10 pedestrians.

-Officials say 10 people were taken to Bellevue Hospital for injures after Fernandez drove the vehicle through E. 42nd Street and Lexington Avenue at around 5:30 p.m.
+Officials say 10 people were injured after an unlicensed driver drove a vehicle through E. 42nd Street and Lexington Avenue at around 5:30 p.m.
 Tuesday.

-New Yorkers jumped into action and grabbed the suspect as he allegedly tried to run away and held him down with police close behind.
+New Yorkers jumped into action to grab the suspect trying to run away and held him down with police close behind.

 The victims, ages six to 72, were taken to Bellevue Hospital with non-life-threatening injuries.